-In the bottom panel of Fig. \ref{fig:HIdef_plot2}, we examine the \hi deficiency vs projected distance, with a colour coding indicating the \amod values of the \hi discs of galaxies in A2626.
-Since \amod is meaningful for only 11 well-resolved, high signal-to-noise galaxies in A2626, we have plotted only those galaxies.
+In the bottom panel of Fig. \ref{fig:HIdef_plot2}, we examine the \hi deficiency vs projected distance.
+The colour-coding indicates the \amod values of the \hi discs of galaxies in A2626.
+Because \amod is meaningful for only 11 well-resolved galaxies in A2626 with high signal-to-noise ratio, we plot only those galaxies.
 The filled and open symbols are non-substructure and sub-structure galaxies in A2626.
-Similar to what we see in two other panels in Fig. \ref{fig:HIdef_plot2}, there is no clear trend between \hi deficiency, projected distance from the cluster centre, and \amod in the galaxies in A2626.
-Interestingly, the most \hi deficient galaxy in this plot is also the most \hi asymmetric galaxy with a high \amod value (\amod = 0.6).
+Similar to the two other panels in Fig. \ref{fig:HIdef_plot2}, there is no clear trend between \hi deficiency, projected distance from the cluster centre, and \amod in the galaxies in A2626.
+Interestingly, the most \hi -deficient galaxy in this plot is also the most \hi -asymmetric galaxy with a high \amod value (\amod = 0.6).

-Considering all panels of Fig. \ref{fig:HIdef_plot2}, apart from the clear trend between \hi deficiency and the projected distance from the cluster centre, we conclude that there are no further obvious correlations between \hi deficiency, \hi morphology, and location of the galaxy in the cluster, except that VClass 3 galaxies are not \hi deficient.
+Considering all panels of Fig. \ref{fig:HIdef_plot2}, we conclude that there are no further obvious correlations between \hi deficiency, \hi morphology, and the location of the galaxy in the cluster except for the clear trend between \hi deficiency and the projected distance from the cluster centre, except that Vclass 3 galaxies are not \hi deficient.